 The RNA Base Cases were developed in accordance with NYISO procedures using projections for the installation and deactivation of generation resources and transmission facilities that were developed in conjunction with Market Participants and TOs:

 For the transmission security evaluations, the power flow RNA Base Case uses the NYISO 2020 FERC 715 filing as a starting point, adding and removing resources consistent with the base case inclusion screening process provided in Section 3 of the RPP Manual.
-Representations of neighboring systems are derived from interregional transmission planning coordination conducted under the NPCC and ERAG MMWG processes, and pursuant to the Northeast ISO/RTO Planning Coordination Protocol.
+Representations of neighboring systems are derived from interregional transmission planning coordination conducted under the Northeast Power Coordinating Council (NPCC) and the Eastern Interconnection Reliability Assessment Group (ERAG) Multiregional Modeling Working Group (MMWG) processes, and pursuant to the Northeast ISO/RTO Planning Coordination Protocol.

 For the resource adequacy evaluations, the models are developed starting with prior resource adequacy models, and are updated with information from the 2020 Gold Book and historical data, with the application of the inclusion rules.
 Information on modeling of neighboring systems is based on the input received from the NPCC CP-8 working group.